282nd Armored Brigade (Romania)

 The 282nd Armored Brigade "Unirea Principatelor" (Brigada 282 Blindată "Unirea Principatelor") is a Armored brigade of the Romanian Land Forces, originally formed as the 282nd Mechanized Regiment on 24 September 1968 and later designated as 282nd Mechanized Brigade "Unirea Principatelor".

-In 1980 and again in 1988, the 282nd Mechanised Regiment at Focșani was listed as being part of the 67th Mechanised Division (Romania), a "Ready Division - Reduced Strength II," (roughly what previous Western systems knew as Category B).
+In 1980 and again in 1988, the 282nd Mechanized Regiment at Focșani was listed as being part of the 67th Mechanised Division (Romania), a "Ready Division – Reduced Strength II," (roughly what previous Western systems knew as Category B).
+The regiment was transformed into the 282nd Mechanized Infantry Brigade, and then into the 282nd Armored Brigade in 2019.

-The brigade is widely regarded as one of the best-trained units of the Romanian Land Forces; it is subordinated to the 2nd Infantry Division.
+The brigade is widely regarded as the best-trained unit of the Romanian Land Forces; it is subordinated to the 2nd Infantry Division.
 Its headquarters are still located in Focșani.
 The brigade operates the TR-85 main battle tank.
 Together with the subordinated units, the 282nd brigade has been deployed to peacekeeping missions in Angola, Kosovo, Afghanistan, and Iraq.
+The 282nd Armored Brigade was the first large unit of the Romanian army certified and confirmed for NATO operations.